bhits/try-policy/README.md

 ### Commands

-This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the API via an embedded Tomcat instance.
+This is a [Spring Boot](https://projects.spring.io/spring-boot/) project and serves the application via an embedded Tomcat instance.
 Therefore, there is no need for a separate application server to run this service.
 + Run as a JAR file: `java -jar try-policy-x.x.x-SNAPSHOT.jar <additional program arguments>`
 + Run as a Docker Container: `docker run -d bhits/try-policy:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in C2S Application, it is also required to setup the dependency microservices and support level infrastructure.
+*NOTE: In order for this service to fully function as a microservice in C2S Application, it is also required to setup the dependency microservices and support level infrastructure.
 Please refer to the [C2S Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.1.1/c2s-deployment-guide.pdf) for instructions to setup the C2S infrastructure.*

 ## Configure